rqchang/coding/web_scraping_README.md

 - 🏷 The article's JEL code(s)
 - 🗂 The article's JEL coed description(s)

-The code ('task1b_ruiquan_chang.py') is based on Python, using packages including urllib.request, BeautifulSoup, Pandas, RE.
-Another multithreading version which processes more efficiently is attached ('task1b_ruiquan_chang_multithread.py').
-The deliverable spreadsheet is named as 'task1b_ruiquan_chang.csv'.
+Packages used: urllib.request, BeautifulSoup, Pandas, RE.

+Another multithreading version which processes more efficiently is attached ().
+The deliverable spreadsheet is named as 'results.csv'.

 ## Project Deliverable